Swathi Muthyam: Production

 Arun Kumar and Venkatesh were the production designers for the film.
 The film was shot for nearly 70 days near the shores of Rajahmundry, Torredu, Tadikonda, Pattiseema, Chennai, and Mysore.
 Allu Arjun did a small role as one of the grandsons of Kamal Haasan.

-The scene where Haasan dances like someone who cannot dance took so many days to get it "rightly wrong," as Haasan is a seasoned dancer.
+The scene where Haasan dances like someone who cannot dance took so many days to get it "rightly wrong", as Haasan is a seasoned dancer.

+Initially, the team had approached actress Sridevi for the role of Lalitha, but she declined due to a packed shooting schedule, as she was continuously working in Bollywood.

 Soundtrack

+The music was composed by Ilaiyaraaja.

 Reception

 Baradwaj Rangan said in 2017, "K. Viswanath, this year's recipient of the Dadasaheb Phalke Award, made three films with Kamal Haasan.
 Sagara Sangamam is the best, Subha Sankalpam the weakest – and between these two films, chronologically and quality-wise, lies Swathi Muthyam (White Pearl)."
-Reviewing the Tamil dubbed version Sippikul Muthu, Jayamanmadhan of Kalki wrote Even if it seems like an aimless story that started somewhere and suddenly stopped, the reality is that we have connected with the story until it happened.
+Reviewing the Tamil dubbed version Sippikul Muthu, Jayamanmadhan of Kalki wrote that even if it seems like an aimless story that started somewhere and suddenly stopped, the reality is that we have connected with the story until it happened.
+Reviewing Tamil dubbed version, Balumani of Anna praised acting, dialogues, music, screenplay and direction.